80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 - New members get invited during onboarding
 - Not secret cabals - just spaces to hash out ideas before going public

-**The Communication Flow:**
-1. **Internal Discussion** → Committee debates privately, figures out their position
-2. **Public Proposal** → Committee posts their official position on GitHub Discussions
-3. **Community Feedback** → Everyone can comment, suggest, object
-4. **Final Decision** → Based on decision type (Minor/Normal/Major), appropriate committees vote
-5. **Implementation** → Decision logged, action taken, everyone knows what happened

-**Transparency Requirements:**
+**Transparency**
-- All official decisions must be posted publicly
+Committees organize and communicate however they want.
+All decisions must be posted publicly on GitHub with:
-- Private discussions are fine, but decisions must include:
 - What was decided
 - Why it was decided
-  - Who disagreed and why (minority opinions welcome)
 - What happens next
-- No "we decided in private and you'll never know why"

-**Committee Identification:**
-- GitHub Discussion posts should start with [TECH], [HUM], or [PEOPLE] when speaking as committee
-- Committee spokespersons get a special tag/flair
-- Individual members can speak personally without committee tags
-- Clear difference between "I think" and "Our committee thinks"

-**The Anti-Bureaucracy Clause:**
-If this feels like too much process, it probably is.
-Committees can operate however they want as long as:
-- Decisions are public
-- People know how to participate
-- Other committees can provide input
-- Nobody's gatekeeping

-**Emergency Communications:**
-- Any committee member can post an [URGENT] thread
-- Leader monitors these and can fast-track decisions
-- For true emergencies (site down, security breach), act first, document later
+That's it.
+No secret decisions.

 ## Article III: How Decisions Happen
 *Democracy is slow but that's a feature, not a bug*